OfficeDev/Office-Add-in-Commands/README.md

 - **Office Desktop**.
 Sideload you add-in via a [network share](https://msdn.microsoft.com/EN-US/library/office/fp123503.aspx).
-	- Once side loaded you have to go to `Insert>My Add-ins` and click the `Refresh` button to ensure the Add-in shows.
+	- Once side loaded you have to go to `Insert>My Add-ins>Shared Folder` and click the `Refresh` button to ensure the Add-in shows.
 Do this any time you need to refresh your Ribbon.
 - Office Online clients (Excel online only at the moment).
-Simply go to `Insert Tab>Office Add-ins>Upload Add-in`.
+Simply go to `Insert>Office Add-ins>Upload Add-in`.
 The add-in will be displayed for that session only.

 ## Documentation